wujameszj/CourseProject/README.md

 # CourseProject

-The goal of this project is to develop a means of easily comparing various topic modeling methods, such as [LDA](https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf) and [Top2Vec](https://arxiv.org/abs/2008.09470).
+The goal of this project is to develop a means of easily comparing topic modeling methods, such as [LDA](https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf) and [Top2Vec](https://arxiv.org/abs/2008.09470).
 This was implemented through a web app hosted [here](https://share.streamlit.io/wujameszj/courseproject/main/main.py).
-A demo video is available [here]().
+A demo video is available [here](https://youtu.be/3oj7M-j5vPs).

 ![](data/windows-2pass500it120topic-short.PNG)